Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-Read my guest blogging and commenting tips to get ahead with this marketing idea.
+Read my benefits of guest blogging and commenting tips to make this marketing idea work for you.

-Webinars weren't even around when I started coaching but giving a visual, interactive online workshop that gives value and promotes your message as a coach, is one of the favourite ways of getting your face out there attracting clients.
+Webinars or online presentations weren't even around when I started coaching.
+These days, giving a visual, interactive online workshop that gives value and promotes your message as a coach, has become one of the favourite ways of getting your face out there attracting clients.

-I've seen some great webinars and some that have me turning off within a minute or two because they are so badly presented, so there is quite a skill in making it work for you.
+I've seen some great webinars and some that have me turning off within a minute or two because they are so badly prepared and presented.
+There is quite a skill in making webinars work for you.
 The bottom line is that it needs to offer value more than self-promotion if it is to be authentic.

 Sometimes it really does pay to advertise!
-Basically, how Adwords works is that each time someone clicks on your AD it goes to a website page designated by you to promote your coaching.
-This is intended to encourage people to engage with you for more information or to take the action you want such as signing up for an introductory session.
+Basically, how Adwords works is that each time someone clicks on your AD, it goes to a website or landing page designated by you to promote your coaching.
+This is intended to encourage people to engage with you for more information or to take the action you want, such as signing up for an introductory or discovery session.

 There are lots of forums for life coaches on Facebook and LinkedIn where you can start a discussion or comment on someone else's post and promote yourself as a coach.

 Beware!
-Not all forums will be useful to you.
+Not all forums will be useful to you as a marketing idea.

-You'll find there are loads of self-appointed coach marketing gurus promising to teach you this or that failsafe strategy to get your lots of clients (often at great expense).
+You'll find there are loads of self-appointed coach marketing gurus promising to teach you this or that fail-safe magic bullet to get your lots of clients (often at great expense).

-If you are thinking of engaging a coach marketing consultant do check that their marketing method is something you enjoy or at least find a pleasurable challenge rather than one that may cause you stress and you may give up on.
+If you are thinking of engaging a coach marketing consultant do check that the marketing method they teach is something you enjoy or at least find a pleasurable challenge rather than one that may cause you stress and you may give up on.